hiveot/hub/transports/README.md

 4. SetRequestHandler - incoming request messages from the server are passed to this handler. (agents)
 5. SetResponseHandler - incoming response messages are passed to this handler. (consumers)

+Client transports can be used by both consumers and agents.
+The use of client connection by agents is intended for agents that don't run a server and don't handle authentication and authorization.

 ### Server Transports